migbernardo/cifo_project/README.md

 ### Description

-This project is about the development of a suduku puzzle solver using the Genetic Algorithm.
+This project is about the development of a genetic algorithm implementation to solve sudoku puzzles for learning purposes.

 ### Repo's structure

 ```
 cifo_project
-|          ┌── raw <------- contains the raw images saved in their respective class directories
-|          |                after running the load.py script in src/data, which also creates
+|
+├── content <-------------------------- contains the project's report
+|
+├── results <-------------------------- contains all .png fitness plots
-|          |                the data directory
+|
-├── data ──┤
-|          └── processed <- contains the processed images after running the preprocessing.py
+|             ┌── stats_analysis.py <-- script that contains the generation of the stat analysis plots
-|                           script in src/data
-│
-|         ┌── data <------- contains all scripts related with data generation or transformation
-├── src ──┤
+├── results ──┤
-|         └── model <------ contains all scripts related with model training and saving
-│
+|             └── 'name'.csv <--------- all raw fitness files
+|
+├── README.md <------------------------ info file
+|
+├── crossover_v2.py <------------------ script that contains the crossover algorithms
+|
+├── data.py <-------------------------- script that contains the chosen "easy" and "very hard" puzzles to solve
+|
+├── fitness_landscape.py <------------- script that contains the function which plots the fitness landscape
+|                                       and exports the values to .csv files
+|
+├── fitness_v2.py <-------------------- script that contains the fitness functions
+|
+├── ga_v2.py <------------------------- main script of the solver genetic algorithm
+|
+├── mutation_v2.py <------------------- script that contains the mutation algorithms
+|
+├── representation.py <---------------- script that contains all the representation functions
+|
-├── requeriments.txt <----- list of all packages used in the project can be installed on the virtual
+├── requeriments.txt <----------------- list of all packages used in the project can be installed on the virtual
 |                                       environment with the terminal command: "pip install -r requirements.txt"
 |
-└── README.md <------------ info file
+└── selection_v2.py <------------------ script that contains the selection algorithms
 ```

-### Useful links

-1.